-The temples of Angkor might be its most popular drawcard, but for this very hungry family Cambodia’s epicurean enchantments come a close second.
+The temples of Angkor might be its most popular drawcard but for this very hungry family, Cambodia’s epicurean enchantments come a close second.

 Popular Cambodian cuisine

 Protein heavy and frequently flavoured with pungent prahok, a crushed, salted and fermented fish paste that’s seen as an essential ingredient in Cambodian kitchens, most Cambodian cuisine is served with a side of rice or noodles.
-Due to its location, freshwater fish also plays a big part in the Cambodian cuisine.
+Due to its location, freshwater fish also plays a big part in the country’s cuisine.